Can I Perform a Citizen’s Arrest in Ohio?

 Citizen’s Arrest Law

-The law in says that, when a felony has been committed, or there are reasonable grounds or probable cause to believe a felony has been committed, any person can make a warrantless arrest of the person they think is guilty of that crime.
+The law states that, when a felony has been committed or there are reasonable grounds or probable cause to believe a felony has been committed, any person can make a warrantless arrest of the person they think is guilty of that crime.
 They can do so before a warrant is obtained, and the alleged guilty party may be detained until a warrant is granted.

 Under Ohio law, this is called a citizen’s arrest.